m3dwards/longmynd.org/content/sites/lawley.md

   * Top landing is virtually impossible for HG

   * Bottom landing (see map) is technically straightforward but there are many POWER LINES and some trees.
 Check the field out and its condition before flying – this is particularly important for hang gliders.
 Do NOT LAND in any other field except in real emergency.
 The ridge is low at T/O end – leave sufficient height for the glide into wind.
 CLOSE ALL GATES.
-Note that there is a convenient gate at the top of the landing field.
+Note that there is a convenient gate at the side of the landing field, walk up the side of the field to the green lane where there is a 5 bar gate.

+  * Pilots are requested not to drive along the green lane to the landing field.

   * No paramotors allowed.